 Please see the Industrial Engineering Handbook for more detailed information on the PhD SEM program requirements.

-There are eight courses (24 semester credit hours) that constitute the core requirements for the PhD SEM:
+There are ten courses (30 semester credit hours) that constitute the core requirements for the PhD SEM:

 - IE 5316 Simulation Models for Operations Analysis

 - IE 5321 Decision Theory and Management Science

 - IE 5323 The Engineering Management Environment

 - IE 5325 Productivity and Performance Improvement in Organizations

 - IE 6331 Advanced Theoretical Studies in Systems Management